How to Grow Moss

 2. Test Your Soil's Acidity

-Using your pH test strips, conduct a soil test to gauge pH level.
-If the result shows that it's higher than 5.5, add compost, manure, or another soil amendment to make it slightly more acidic and therefore more appealing to moss.
+Use pH test strips to conduct a soil test and gauge the pH level.
+If the results read more than 5.5, add compost, manure, or another soil amendment to make it slightly more acidic and appealing to moss.

 Soil being tested for acidity with pH strips in glass jar of water